binaryzer0/mock-repo/readme.md

 ![Solution Overview](img/suricata-docker-Suricata-cluster.png)
 ##### In the following scenario we will use /deployment/base-create-vpc.yaml.
- (Link to blog here which does the same steps with images)

 1. Create a Cloudformation stack using the Cloudformation template /deployment/base-create-vpc.yaml in your account.
 2. After the stack is created, go to AWS CodeCommit where you will see a repository which looks identical to this repository.
 Nothing has been built yet, so if you want you can now make changes to the Suricata config, Rulesets, Cloudformation Parameters etc.
 3. Go to CodePipeline and select "Enable transition".
 The pipeline will now start to build a docker image and after that deploy your suricata cluster using Cloudformation.